V5 User GuideLast Updated: 8/8/2025

 Display Ad Error There is an error with the Display Ad activity

-Predictive Modelling
+Predictive modelling

-Predicted numbers used within Taguchi® are derived from a hybrid BG/NBD + Weibull model with parameters optimized daily via L-BFGS-B; they indicate the expected number of engagements (opens/clicks) or conversions from current subscribers over the coming 3-year period assuming the communication frequency and effectiveness remains in line with current performance.
+Predicted numbers used within Taguchi® are derived from a hybrid BG/NBD + Weibull model with parameters optimised daily via L-BFGS-B; they indicate the expected number of engagements (opens/clicks) or conversions from current subscribers over the coming 3-year period assuming the communication frequency and effectiveness remains in line with current performance.

 The predictions Taguchi® make are directionally quite accurate, but limited in absolute accuracy.
 For example, if today it's saying your estimated future conversion is $50M, and next week it says $55M, that's measuring a real increase in the conversion performance of your database, either due to your email strategy (communication frequency etc) or your acquisition quality.